 The gentle, sweet Cavoodle is an ideal dog for the single owner or families with kids of any age.
 With the intelligence of the Mini Poodle and the pleasant nature of the Cavalier King Charles Spaniel, the Cavoodle is a smart dog who responds positively to training.
 Although this hybrid is prone to certain medical conditions, the crossbreeding involved with the Cavoodle means that this dog is typically healthier than his purebred parents.

 They come in various colours such as:

-Cavoodle Puppy price is around $4000 in Australia
+Cavoodle puppies would cost around $4000 in Australia

 Their life expectancy is approximately 14 years.

 - Tendency to Bark – High

 - Suitability as a Guard Dog – Medium

 - Grooming Requirements – Once a Week

 - Food Cost – $5 to $ 10